DavidBetteridge/DavidBetteridge.github.io/source_files/hadrians_wall.md

 The route is well signed posted, and includes the distance to the next village/town,  these are normally not more that 3 miles away.
 These are good from a mental prospective as it helps you break down the journey.
 Reaching the sign that told me the end was 25 miles away was a bit disheartening as I had calculated it was only 20 miles away - oh well!

+At the village of Chollerford the first place to purchase food directly on the route is passed.
+This is a nice little cafe called "The Riverside Kitchen".
+I treated myself to a cup of tea and a cheese scone.
+I made the mistake of asking for a take away,  the scone was then lovingly placed in a box,  with a sealed dish of butter,  and a knife.
+This was rapidly turning into the scene with Rowan Atkinson in the film Love Actually!
+Escaping from the Cafe I crossed the bridge over the North Tyne and scoffed my snack, which could well be the nicest scone I've ever had!

+After the bridge their is an "optional" diversion to avoid the main road, and then you are soon following the straight military road once.
+After passing one of the many forts I met a couple of walkers, doing the wall in sections.
+One of their first questions was "Have you done the Spine Race!"

+Eventually the path diverges from the wall and you enter the town of Heddon-on-the-Wall.
+This has a petrol station with a Spar shop providing a good place to stock up on drinks.
+I think there is a footpath almost next to the petrol station,  but I missed it and took a very slight detour along the road.
+After leaving Heddon-on-the-Wall you cross a golf course and join an old railway line at the edge of the river Tyne.
+It is easy to make the mistake of thinking you are near the end at this point - you aren't - there are still a number of miles to do!.
+The route follows a decent footpath but the inside of left my ankle was beginning to hurt,  making it less painful to walk rather than run.

+Reaching Newcastle I had a bit of a choice between shopping at the train station or continuing on another 4 miles to the official finish at "Wallsend".
+As my ankle was getting quite sore I decided to call it a day,  and return another day to run from the station right to the coast at South Shields.
+In my somewhat tired state, I then found it quite hard to find a route up the hill to the train station.
+In the end I followed some chap up some very dodgy looking "Long Steps" which emerges near-ish the station.